GabrielWeinbrenner/Fugazcord/README.md

 ## Documentation

-I found that using Storybook was a great way to develop and test individual components in isolation.
+I found that using Styleguide was a great way to develop and test individual components in isolation.
 It allowed me to visualize each component's states and variations quickly without having to render them in the context of the full application.
 This made it much easier to develop and debug components without having to worry about other parts of the app.
 Additionally, it made it easier to share and communicate components with other members of my team.
 Overall, I found Storybook to be a valuable tool in my React development workflow.

 ## Acknowledgments